Chautauqua Boys’ and Girls’ Club

 About

-Chautauqua Boys’ and Girls’ Club offers a recreational day camp program that includes field activities, swimming, canoeing, kayaking, sailing, nature activities, crafts, individual and team sports, music, arts experiences, arts and crafts, juggling, playground time, and field games.
+Chautauqua Boys’ and Girls’ Club offers a recreational day camp program that includes field activities, swimming, canoeing, kayaking, sailing, nature activities, crafts, individual and team sports, music, experiences in the arts, arts and crafts, juggling, playground time, and field games.
 Programming consists of a rotation of various activities that is different every day, and some activities such as sailing and swimming are guided by age and/or skill levels.
 Older groups, including Group 8 and SAC (Senior Athletic Club), may choose afternoon electives.

 • Ages: 7–15 years old

-The stated purpose of the Boys’ and Girls’ Club is to provide an opportunity for young people ages 7–15 to actively participate in a safe and supportive recreational day camp, using programs and facilities that allow for a diverse set of activities drawing on Chautauqua’s natural and cultural resources.
-The mission also notes that the Club encourages personal growth for participants and professional growth for staff, emphasizes the enjoyment and appreciation of lifelong skills, and recognizes and nurtures the importance of Club as a source of lasting Chautauqua relationships.
+According to its stated purpose, the Boys’ and Girls’ Club provides an opportunity for young people ages 7–15 to actively participate in a safe and supportive recreational day camp, using programs and facilities that allow for a diverse set of activities that take full advantage of Chautauqua’s natural and cultural resources.
+The Boys’ and Girls’ Club encourages personal growth for participants and professional growth for staff, emphasizes the enjoyment and appreciation of lifelong skills, and recognizes and nurtures the importance of Club as a source of lasting Chautauqua relationships.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.